Azure/opendigitaltwins-dtdl/DTDL/v3/DTDL.mqtt.v1.md

 When an Interface in a model is co-typed Mqtt, values of the above properties indicate the serialization format and MQTT topic pattern used for any instance of Interface contents when conveyed via an MQTT message.

+Note that the co-types on an Interface, and the additional properties added by these co-types, are not imported by an Interface that `extends` the Interface.
+Therefore, the properties above apply only to the Interface to which they are directly applied, not to any extending Interfaces.

 ### Topic Pattern

 MQTT topic pattern strings are restricted as follows.